ukaea/CLOCK/README.md

 ## Usage

+CLOCK is designed to run on 16-bit greyscale pngs.
+8-bit greyscale pngs will also work but the former is recommended.
+If you are working with 32-bit images (formats such as .dm3 or .dm4), these can be converted with imageJ.
+Images must be free of annotations.
+If you have a colour micrograpgh please insure you convert it to greyscale using equal weights for the red/gren/blue channels, e.g '(r+g+b)/3'.

 NB:
 - Run programs from Clock directory.
 - Run programs with -h, -help flags or without arguments for help.